 Optimal wind speed range

 For a specific design of home wind turbine, there is usually an optimal wind speed range within which the wind turbine has the highest power generation efficiency.
-This range may vary depending on factors such as the model of the turbine, the blade design, and the efficiency of the generator.
+This range may vary depending on factors such as the model of the turbine, the blade design, and the efficiency of the solar generator.

 Impact of wind speed changes